 As part of the Lincoln Institute’s 75th anniversary celebration, a special event is planned in September in Cleveland that includes a street fair in Public Square and a keynote by Reverend Otis Moss of Chicago’s Trinity United Church of Christ.
 The Lincoln Institute is also cosponsoring a series of conversations hosted by The City Club of Cleveland, with upcoming events on July 30 and September 24.

-An edited transcript of this interview will be available in print and online as part of the Mayor’s Desk feature—our conversations with chief executives of cities from around the world, and during the 75th anniversary year, those in cities that have been especially closely tied to the Lincoln Institute.
+This interview is available online and in print as part of the Mayor’s Desk feature—our conversations with chief executives of cities from around the world, and during the 75th anniversary year, those in cities that have been especially closely tied to the Lincoln Institute.
 (See our previous interviews with the mayors of Phoenix and Cambridge.)